And in these soft sugar cookies? Well, it’s incredible. The lemon is just enough…subtle but definitely present, yet not overpowering.

 - Scoop the dough onto a cookie sheet, then press with a sugar-dipped glass.
 Gently press a flat-bottomed glass that has been dipped in sugar on top of each dollop of dough.
 Don’t press too hard, you’ll be able to feel once the dough is pressed to the right amount – don’t force it further.

 - And bake!
 The key to soft cookies is slightly underbaking them.
-Bake these cookies until the edges are set and only ever so slightly turning golden…which you can’t really tell in these chocolate cookies.
+Bake these cookies until the edges are set and only ever so slightly turning golden.
 If the edges look like they’re beginning to turn golden brown, take them out.
 If you cook them too long, the edges will be crispy (which tastes fine, it’s just a different texture than what I’ve been describing).

 - Let them cool on the pan for a couple of minutes before transferring them to a wire rack.
 This gives them time to continue setting up before you move them, keeping them together.
 If they’re already pretty set from baking, do remove them immediately so they don’t overbake.

 It’s especially important the butter is at room temperature for this recipe.
 Room temperature means enough that a fingerprint holds.
 Not too soft that it is close to melting, and not cold enough that it doesn’t like to budge.

 Room-temperature butter will cream best with the sugars to create this beautifully soft melt-in-your-mouth texture.
 If the butter is too cold, it will end up in small clumps and melt in odd ways as the cookies bake.
 You can even use a thermometer to take its temperature; around 68°F is ideal.

 …especially the flour!
 Too much flour and the cookies will be dry.

 If not enough, they will end up too thin.